 For details of complaints of undue influence in relation to some types of loan contracts and related complaints of unjust contract, unconscionable dealings, harsh and oppressive contracts, etc., see “Unjust contracts” in Mortgages, credit cards and other finance products.

 Unfair contract terms in standard form contracts are regulated by the ACL.
-Where a term of a standard form contract has been held to be unfair, it is rendered void.
+Where a term of a standard form contract has been held to be unfair, the term is deemed to be void.
 However, the contract will continue to bind the parties if it can operate without the unfair term.
 A term is unfair when:

 • it causes a significant imbalance in the parties’ rights and obligations under the contract; and